Are you aware that the cost of an MS in Ireland is less compared to other famous abroad study destinations, but the

 Dive in to know it all.

-There are 12 public universities, 2 institutes of technology, and 3 privately funded colleges in Ireland where you can study a 1 year masters degree in Ireland.
+There are 12 public universities, 2 institutes of technology, and 3 privately funded colleges in Ireland where you can study for a 1-year master’s degree in Ireland.
 These degrees go by many names- level 9 degrees, graduate degrees, etc.

 Each of the master’s courses is designed according to the needs of the industry.